idaholab/LIGGGHTS-INL/README.md

 ### macOS

 * Use Homebrew to install OpenMPI.
-* (Detailed instruction to be updated ...)

-An example of Makefile for compiling LIGGGHTS-INL on macOS can be found at:
-`<repository>/src/MAKE/Makefile.mpi_vtk-7.1`

-**Attention**: Do not use Homebrew to install VTK.
+* Install VTK 7.1. **Attention**: Do not use Homebrew to install VTK.
 The VTK libraries from Homebrew were pre-built without MPI enabled.
 So a number of VTK libraries needed by LIGGGHTS-INL are missing, e.g., vtkIOParallel, vtkIOParallel, vtkParallelCore, vtkParallelMPI, and vtkIOParallelXML.
-We suggest users build VTK 7.1 from source (with MPI enabled and in Release mode) and install the libraries in a common directory.
+We suggest users build VTK 7.1 from source (with **MPI enabled** and in **Release mode**) and install the libraries in a common directory.
 To build VTK from source, additional prerequisite libraries are needed and can be installed from Homebrew.
+* Navigate to `<repository>/src/`
+* An example of Makefile for compiling LIGGGHTS-INL on macOS can be found at: `<repository>/src/MAKE/Makefile.mpi_vtk-7.1`.
+In this example, we assume that VTK 7.1 is installed in a user-specified diretory: `/opt/vtk`.
+So Compile the code with VTK: `make -j4 mpi_vtk-7.1`.

 ## Examples of Extended Capabilities in LIGGGHTS-INL